 "My coach says, if you win this match, we can do this.
 If you win another match, we can do that.
 Small presents, small surprises."

 The results speak for themselves.
 In July, Frech powered all the way to her first Hologic WTA Tour final in Prague.
-In August, she made her first hard-court quarterfinal in Monterrey.
+In Monterrey back in August, she made her first hard-court quarterfinal appearance.
 September brought her a first WTA title in Guadalajara.
-Now, a week into October, she has her first Top 10 win.
+Now, a week into October, she has her first win over a Top 10 player.

 "I'm just trying to enjoy the game, because I love the tennis from the beginning.
 But there were a lot of times when I was practicing too hard, maybe, and there were so many things from the practices that just pushed me into the ground.